Family Volunteer Program

 Family Volunteers are the first component of a continuum of Volunteer experiences at Zoo Atlanta.
 Family Volunteers will learn about the Zoo’s Volunteen, Adult, Docent, and Internship Programs and are encouraged to continue their growth alongside the Zoo’s other Volunteers.
 Family Volunteers may also meet Volunteens or Docents during their orientation, and will work with other Volunteers throughout their time in the Family Volunteer program.
 Once younger family members “graduate” the Family Volunteer Program, they are encouraged to consider applying for the Volunteen Program at Zoo Atlanta, and parents or guardians can continue to serve Zoo Atlanta and our community as Adult Volunteers!

-- Please fill out and submit a Family Volunteer Application by October 15, 2017 to attend the Family Volunteer Orientation in early November.
+- Please fill out and submit a Family Volunteer Application by February 9, 2018 to attend the Family Volunteer Orientation in late February

 8-13 years old